All Episodes

 And I maintain to you that this is what Obama and the Democrats want right now.

-Couple excerpts from Professor Hazlet's piece.
+A couple excerpts from Professor Hazlett's piece.

 The election marked a turning point.

-Investors looked forward to the economic policies crafted by Democrats in Congress in the White House, because everybody was so disappointed with Bush.
+Investors looked forward to the economic policies crafted by Democrats in Congress in the White House because everybody was so disappointed with Bush.

-In a flash, Americans lost years of toil, and Republicans lost the election.
+In a flash, Americans lost years of toil and Republicans lost the election.

 So the election marked a turning point.